 The term "public building" shall include any building or structure constructed, operated or maintained for use by the general public, which shall include, but not be limited to, all buildings or portions of buildings used for a schoolhouse, hospital, convalescent home, nursing or boarding home to be licensed by the Department of Human Services, Division of Licensing and Certification; theater or other place of public assembly, mercantile occupancy over 3,000 square feet, hotel, motel, or business occupancy of two or more stories or any building to be state owned or operated.

 Construction Permits are required for public buildings, whether it is new construction, renovation work affecting fire safety elements, or change of use.
 The construction permit will be required regardless of the project cost.
 The list of "public buildings" below is not all-inclusive.
-Please call (207) 626-3880 if you are not certain whether or not your project will require a construction permit from the State.
+Please call if you are not certain if your project will require a construction permit from the State.

 - Educational: Occupancies such as schools, and day care centers (more than 12 children).